Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 ## Cons of Microservices

-* Many projects and organizations will find microservices too complex, expensive and disruptive to deliver a return on the investment required
+* Many projects and organizations will find microservices too complex, expensive and disruptive to deliver a return on the investment required *Organizations must diligently analyze all the key factors for their situation before deciding to use microservices*
 * Must do comprehensive analysis on the software requirements to determine if it would overall benefit
 * Need specific experience in building, deploying and managing distributed applications and ideally microservices
-* Can be harder to manage - more moving parts
+* Can be harder to manage - more moving parts *Often the added complexity is better than the complexity of a giant monolithic software application though - this must be analyzed up front*
 * Can be harder to integration and end-to-end test with more pieces
 * Can be overkill for many applications
 * Hard to know how to break up into small pieces; must know business domain, volatile areas of the software and the infrastructure very well